-High-Density Foam sanding blocks are great for block sanding filler and primer.
-But they can get expensive, and the cost alone can have you second-guessing yourself when it comes to modifying one of these foam gems.
-Mark Simpson shares a great tip that will help you build custom foam sanding blocks at a fraction of the cost.
-Using easy to find online foam yoga blocks, Simpson modifies these using simple hand tools to create one-of-a-kind custom sanding blocks for almost any need.
+High-density foam sanding blocks are great for sanding filler and primer.
+However, they can get expensive, and the cost alone can have you second-guessing yourself when it comes to modifying them.
+Mark Simpson shares a great tip that will help you create custom foam sanding blocks at a fraction of the cost.
+Using simple hand tools, Simpson modifies foam yoga blocks to create custom sanding blocks for almost any need.

 Craig Hopkins gives you some final classic car restoration tips to finish sanding, buffing, and polishing.
 You will learn how to run some tape along the edge of the quarter panel (and deck lid) to avoid cutting the paint.
 Also, all good paint jobs start with a good block.
 Craig recommends John Wheeler’s Adjustable Flexible…Watch Now >>

 A sheet metal shrinker/stretcher is perfect for any type of metal fabrication you need for your classic car, and it keeps the metal completely flat (without crimps).
 Mark Oja gives a brief demonstration on how the stretcher works and then shows you an example of a finished product.Watch Now >>

 Great idea with the Yoga blocks.
 One thing to mention is a flat surface on the block.
 The commercial Dura blocks are not always flat on the bottom and it will change with use.
 I use a flat piece of laminated glass and stick a length of sandpaper to it and sand my blocks.
 Any good known flat surface will work. my buddy uses a piece of 1/4 inch aluminum plate.
 It is amazing to see how imperfect your blocks are when you start to sand them.
 Check your flat surface with a straight edge.